Is Dirt Good For You? How Soil And Farm Animals Can Benefit Your Gut

 Summary

-In our modern world, we’re often taught to fear germs and to avoid exposure to dirt.
+In our modern world, we’re often taught to fear germs and avoid exposure to dirt.
 However, research shows that this mindset may be misguided when it comes to gut health.

 In fact, exposure to a diverse range of microorganisms, including those found in soil and on farm animals, can actually have significant benefits on your gut microbiome.

 In individuals living in urban environments, the microbial gut diversity is lower compared to individuals living in rural environments [3], [4].
 This is thought to be linked to the decreased interaction with soil, as well as other environmental factors.
-Exposure to dirt in childhood may promote immunity.

 • Improved immune systems